Why The “F*ck It” Mentality Is Harming Friendships

 AdvertisementADVERTISEMENT

 “This is such a common occurrence for me,” she says.
 “Recently I popped into a bar near the office with some pals from work, for what we insisted was only going to be one quick drink.
-I got a beer to keep the cost low (£6, great) ($11.70 AUD) but before we knew it, I was speeding off for the last train home after we had paid £62 ($121 AUD) per person, after several bottles of wine and multiple portions of truffle fries.
+I got a beer to keep the cost low (£6 [$7.50], great) but before we knew it, I was speeding off for the last train home after we had paid £62 [$78] per person, after several bottles of wine and multiple portions of truffle fries.
 It was only Tuesday.”
 For Joy, it’s a “rare occurrence” to push back on friends when they suggest activities that will heighten the bill, even though they all talk about money more these days, given the cost of living crisis.
-It’s so easy to say “f*ck it” once the good times have already started, especially when surrounded by those whose company we love.
+It’s so easy to say “F*ck it” once the good times have already started, especially when surrounded by those whose company we love.
 The greatest drain on your bank account might inadvertently be your friends.

 AdvertisementADVERTISEMENT

-While there’s no shame in treating yourself and a spontaneous night with friends can boost our mood, overspending can have severe mental repercussions — especially when it’s done routinely.
-An interesting relationship exists between spending and mental health.
-It is not uncommon for people to spend to make themselves feel better, but then a cycle of spending and experiencing anxiety and lowered mood can also occur when we spend too much,” says Dr Tara Quinn-Cirillo, a chartered psychologist.
-“Impulsive spending can have far-reaching effects.
-You can easily find yourself with repeating patterns of behaviour and where factors such as alcohol (a disinhibitor) and peer pressure are involved, this can be a losing battle.”

-Interestingly, the more we break a rule we set for ourselves — such as a budget — the more likely we are to continue that pattern of behaviour.
+Interestingly, the more we break a rule we set for ourselves — such as a budget — the more likely we are to continue that pattern of behavior.
 Dr Quinn-Cirillo says: “Although flexibility in how we live our lives is important at times, consistency is key to adhering to boundaries.”
 Varying incomes within friendship circles can complicate this further.
 Roisin*, 28, who doesn’t want to share her real name as she’s a teacher, is on a very different income to her friends, who work a mix of typically higher paid industries.
-“For my best friend’s birthday, she planned a day out.
-We started at Harry’s in St Christopher’s Place before moving to a number of Mayfair bars.
-While it was an incredible day and so much fun, I spent around £245 ($480 AUD) in one afternoon.”
+“For my best friend’s birthday, she planned a day out [in central London].
+While it was an incredible day and so much fun, I spent around £350 [$440] in one afternoon.”
 It doesn’t help that she previously worked in a more lucrative industry too, so got used to spending more to maintain a lifestyle that now is hard to achieve when spending less.
 We may also be at different life stages as our friends, for example, if we’re living solo while they are in a dual income household, or we have a child, own a home, and a whole host of other financial responsibilities.

+Overspending when socializing is a “common issue” for Roisin, because, she explains: “I don’t think my friends always understand how much less my pay is compared to theirs.
+I am one of the only ones in my friendship group to own their own home, so I am even more torn at times because I’m not sure they understand just how much goes out of my account on payday.
+I struggle to turn plans down as it’s uncomfortable to talk about money, and I think I put pressure on myself to cling too much to the life I had before, filled with incredible restaurants, bars, holidays.”

 AdvertisementADVERTISEMENT